- Latin America

 Every ALT, regardless of location or level of students, will sign a one-year contract and can spend a maximum of 5 consecutive years on the JET Program.
-Participants typically work Monday - Friday, 35 hours a week as an assistant English teacher, with 20 paid vacation days per year.
+Participants typically work Monday - Friday, 35 hours a week as assistant English teachers, with 20 paid vacation days per year.

 Participants may submit preferences for where they want to teach.
 Assignments are determined by JET and are given when acceptances into the program are announced.

 First-year JET Program participants receive an average yearly salary of ¥3,360,000, (approximately $2,675 per month) with yearly pay increases.
 This is enough to live comfortably in Japan.